DefinitionThis section has been translated automatically.

-In many malignant tumours, an unusually high number of growth factor receptors can be detected (e.g. EGFR = epidermal growth factor receptor, PDGFR, VEGFR, receptors for serine-threonine kinases).
-With regard to epidermal growth factor, 4 epidermal growth factor recept ors are known to date:
+In many malignant tumors an unusually high number of growth factor receptors can be detected (e.g. EGFR = epidermal growth factor receptor, PDGFR, VEGFR, receptors for serine-threonine kinases).
+Regarding epidermal growth factor, 4 epidermal growth factor recept ors are known to date:

 Growth factors are partially produced by tumor cells themselves(autocrine loop).
-This leads to the fact that the cells stimulate themselves to further cell divisions.
+This leads to cells stimulating themselves to further cell divisions.
 For example, overexpression of HER1 occurs in most solid tumors.
-HER2 receptors (correspondingly, their inhibitors) play a significant role in the development and progression of breast cancer.
+HER2 receptors (correspondingly, their inhibitors) play a significant role in the development and progression of breast carcinoma.
 They are located on the cell membrane.
 At one end, as with other receptor kinases, the tyrosine kinase protrudes into the cell interior.
-If the natural ligand, in this case EGF (see below growth factors), binds to its receptor domain on the outside of the cell, a complex chemical reaction (sigal cascade) is triggered inside the cell via the now activated tyrosine kinase, which leads to cell proliferation and apoptosis inhibition of the tumour cells.
+If the natural ligand, in this case EGF (see below growth factors), binds to its receptor domain on the outside of the cell, a complex chemical reaction (sigal cascade) is triggered inside the cell via the now activated tyrosine kinase, leading to cell proliferation and inhibition of apoptosis of the tumor cells.

-Therefore, in order to inhibit this process, two different approaches arise:
+Therefore, to stop this process, two different approaches arise:

 Inhibition of the binding of the EGF molecule to the EGF receptor: This can be done, for example, by using a drug(monoclonal antibody) whose active ingredient has a similar structure to the EGF molecule to occupy the receptor in its place(receptor blockade).
-Exemplary drugs listed for targeted monoclonal antibodies are:
+Examples listed for targeted monoclonal antibodies are:

 Cetuximab(Erbitux®): for colorectal carcinoma.
-Cetuximab competitively inhibits ligand binding via binding to the extracellular domain of EGFR and thus activation of the intracellular signaling cascade.
+Cetuximab competitively inhibits ligand binding and thus activation of the intracellular signaling cascade via binding to the extracellular domain of EGFR.

 Panitumumab (Vectibix®): EGFR-expressing, metastatic colon carcinoma (same mode of action as cetuximab).